 Prohibition of retaliation.

-Notification, to the extent allowable under state and federal student confidentiality laws, must be provided when the investigation is initiated and concluded.
-The notification at the conclusion must include whether a violation of the policy was found to have occurred.

 The notice must:

 Be written in plain language that is easy to understand;

 Use print that is of a color, size and font that allows the notification to be easily read; and

 Be made available to students, students’ parents, staff members and member of the public at each office, at the district office and on the website of the school or district.